muhammad-mahajna/cvr/readme.md

 ```
 ├── env_utils/                                  # Folder containing environment setup scripts.
 ├── misc/                                       # Folder containing temporary code that was tried.
-There is no guarantee that this code will work.
+There is no guarantee that this code will work, but it gives an overview of the methods that were tried.
 ├── src/                                        # Source code folder
 │   ├── model                                   # ML model folder
 │   │   ├── data                                # Folder containing temporary data